majianjia/nnom/examples/keyword_spotting/README.md

 `kws-rnn.py` -> This model use a regular RNN network (Conv1D and LSTM/GRU).

-Both model working on MFCC features see below for detail.
+Both models are working with MFCC features see below for detail.

 ## How does this example work?